Finding Statistically Significant Interactions between Continuous Features: Introduction

 \section{Introduction}

-A big challenge in high-dimensional data analysis is the search for features that are statistically significantly associated with the class variable, while accounting for the inherent multiple tesing problem.
+A big challenge in high-dimensional data analysis is the search for features that are statistically significantly associated with the class variable, while accounting for the inherent multiple testing problem.
 This problem is relevant in a broad range of applications including natural language processing, statistical genetics, and healthcare.
-To date, this problem of \emph{feature selection} ~\cite{Guyon03} has been extensively studied in machine learning, including the recent advances in \emph{selective inference}~\cite{Taylor15}, a technique that can assess the statistical significance of features selected by linear models such as the Lasso~\cite{Lee2016}.
+To date, this problem of \emph{feature selection}~\cite{Guyon03} has been extensively studied in statistics and machine learning, including the recent advances in selective inference~\cite{Taylor15}, a technique that can assess the statistical significance of features selected by linear models such as the Lasso~\cite{Lee2016}.

-However, current approaches have a crucial limitation: They can only find \emph{single features or linear combinations of features}, but it is still an open problem to find {\it patterns}, that is, \emph{combinations of features with multiplicative effect}.
-A relevant line of research towards this goal is \emph{significant pattern mining}~\cite{Llinares2015KDD,Papaxanthos16,Terada13}, which tries to find statistically associated feature combinations while controlling the \emph{family-wise error rate} (\emph{FWER}), that is, the probability to detect one or more false positive patterns.
+However, current approaches have a crucial limitation: They can find only \emph{single features or linear interactions of features}, but it is still an open problem to find \emph{patterns}, that is, \emph{multiplicative} (\emph{potentially higher-order}) \emph{interactions between features}.
+A relevant line of research towards this goal is \emph{significant} (\emph{discriminative}) \emph{pattern mining}~\cite{Terada13,Llinares2015KDD,Papaxanthos16,Pellegrina18}, which tries to find statistically associated feature interactions while controlling the \emph{family-wise error rate} (\emph{FWER}), the probability to detect one or more false positive patterns.
 However, all existing methods for significant pattern mining only apply to combinations of \emph{binary or discrete} features, and none of methods can handle real-valued data, although such data is common in many applications.
-If we binarize data beforehand to use significant pattern mining approaches, a binarization-based method cannot distinguish correlated and uncorrelated features (see Figure~\ref{figure:example} for an example). \emph{Subgroup discovery}~\cite{Atzmueller15,Herrera11,Novak09} also has the same goal of finding associated feature combinations, but the existing methods are also designed for discrete data, which means that binarization is required~\cite{Grosskreutz09} for real-valued data and the above problem still exists.
+If we binarize data beforehand to use existing significant pattern mining approaches, a binarization-based method may not be able to distinguish (un)correlated features (see Figure~\ref{figure:example}).